Carotid artery stenting (CAS) is a procedure that can be used to open narrowed carotid arteries. It is also called carotid angioplasty and stenting.

-For more information about making the decision to have
+For more information about making the decision to have a procedure, see:

-- Stroke: Should I Have Carotid Endarterectomy?
+- Stroke Prevention: Should I Have a Carotid Artery Procedure?

 Several things affect whether carotid artery stenting is more effective than treatment with medicine.
 One important factor is the skill of the surgeon.
 Research suggests that the surgeon doing the carotid artery stenting should have a low complication rate in order for the procedure to be considered beneficial for his or her patients.
-The American Heart Association recommends a complication rate less than 6% for carotid artery stenting.
+The American Heart Association and American Stroke Association recommend a complication rate less than 6% for carotid artery stenting.
 Complication rates higher than 6% negate the potential benefit of stroke risk reduction.
 In other words, if the surgeon's complication rate is higher than 6%, you are more likely to have complications from the surgery than to benefit from long-term reduction in your risk for stroke.1

 To find your surgeon's complication rate, check with his or her office, the hospital where the surgery will be done, and your state's medical association.
 Access to this information may vary by state.